Adventure of the Dancing Men Analysis

 - From the wider angle of all cultures

-Critics often critique others by their own culture and miss the strengths of the culture of the characters' setting as well as the weakness in their own cultural views.
+Critics may critique others by their own culture and miss the strengths the characters' culture as well as the weakness in their own cultural views.

 Another Look at Elsie